hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/README.md

 npx hardhat run --network localhost scripts/deploy.js
 ```

-5. In the MetaMask extension, change the network from Ethereum Mainnet to _Localhost 8545_.
+The address of the deployed contract should end with `0aa3`.

+5. Import the private keys of the accounts from Hardhat in the terminal window after clicking the account icon then Import Account.

 6. Within the settings for localhost in MetaMask, be sure that the Chain ID is set to 1337.

-7. Import the private keys of the accounts from hardhat in the terminal window after clicking the account icon then Import Account.
+7. In the MetaMask extension after navigating to the interface in the browser, change the network from Ethereum Mainnet to _Localhost 8545_.
 Make sure Metamask says the account is "Connected" with a green dot.

-8. Back in the browser, navigate to `localhost:3000`.
-9. Press _Connect Wallet_ in the interface to connect to your MetaMask wallet.
+8. Press _Connect Wallet_ in the interface to connect to your MetaMask wallet.

-10. To test with different accounts, click on the account icon in MetaMask and then click on another account.
-Refresh your browser.
-Your app should display the new account and its role.
+9. To test with different accounts, click on the account icon in MetaMask and then click on another account and refresh your browser.
+The navigation bar should display the new account and its role.

 You should now be connected to your local testnet and be able to interact with contracts deployed on it through the React application.

 _Note: When restarting the Hardhat Network after interacting with the contracts through MetaMask, it might be necessary to reset the account's transactions otherwise an error might occur due to the way Ethereum prevents double-counting transactions.
 To reset transaction history in MetaMask, click the account icon in the top right, go to Settings, Advanced, and Reset Account._

-### Deploying to Goerli
+### Deploying contract to Goerli

 To deploy the contract to the Goerli testnet: